Back to all posts

 5. Plan for change.
 Among other things, capacity planning is based on forecasts.
 These forecasts will very rarely be accurate, which may require an adjustment to capacity planning.
 Not only that, but there are changes within businesses too - a new project may be considered a higher priority than a current piece of work.

 6. Be dynamic.
-Capacity planning should be an ongoing process.
+Resource capacity planning should be an ongoing process.
 Once a plan is in place, it's important to update it regularly.
 An annual capacity planning exercise can help to stay on top of all relevant internal and external factors that impact on capacity.

 Capacity management software